 Nobody wants to read meaningless passages of keywords, especially since they are not even rewarded by Google anymore.
 So here are 10 SEO writing tips to help you with your site.

 The focus should be to avoid the classic SEO criteria of chasing keywords and instead, you should direct the content towards writing for people and their needs.

 This is not only rewarded by Google’s algorithm, but it also ensures that your hard work will not go unappreciated by those who read it.
 Its been shown time and time again that users who read well written content, read more, and have a greater likelihood to convert into raving fans.

 Those SEO articles often associated with poor quality, constant repetition and spun sentences that making no sense don’t have a great reputation.

-No wonder, far too many (allegedly) SEO content still read like an incoherent hodgepodge of keywords without adding any value.
+No wonder, far too much (allegedly) SEO content still reads like an incoherent hodgepodge of keywords without adding any value.

 The problem: As the name suggests, some content writers are still creating content for machines instead of people, which is so 2012.🤣

 But who benefits from high click rates when readers leave the page immediately due to the user experience being so low?

 In addition, Google has long since stopped basing its rating solely on keyword density, taking other metrics, such as CTR and linger time, into account.

 That’s why we’ve put together some tips that will help you write strong SEO peices that not only rank well, but also lead to high conversion outcomes.